redhat-et/ilab-on-ocp/standalone/README.md

 * `--dry-run`: Print the generated Kubernetes resources without executing them. **Optional** -
   Default: false.
 * `--sdg-in-cluster`: Run the SDG process inside the cluster. **Optional** - Default: false.
+* `--sdg-pipeline-type`: The pipeline type used for SDG, value must be 'simple', 'full', or a valid path to a directory. **Optional** - Default: simple
 * `--num-instructions-to-generate`: Number of instructions to generate.
 For SDG only. **Optional** - Default: 30.
 * `--taxonomy-repo-branch`: The branch of the taxonomy repository to use. **Optional** - Default: none.
 * `--taxonomy-repo-pr`: The PR number of the taxonomy repository to use. **Optional** - Default: none.